 Other than that, there's not much to it.

-If you are interested in wet curing your own corned beef briskets, check out this post on the forum.
+If you are interested in wet curing your own corned beef briskets, check out this post.

 The long, drawn out portion of making pastrami is in the curing of the brisket.
 Since we are purchasing the meat already ready to go, the final steps in preparing and smoking it is very easy to do and other than taking a little time in the smoker, it is hard to get wrong.